 First and foremost, be sure to check Nest’s compatibility website before you go buying a thermostat for yourself.
 My colleague C. Scott Brown found out the hard way that his system doesn’t have a common wire (or “C wire”), so he couldn’t use the new Nest Thermostat without installing one.
-My system had a C wire available but it wasn’t hooked up.
-Yet, the Google Home app gave me zero issue during the setup process.
-Hooking up the C wire would be a safer bet, according to Google’s website, but apparently it’s not something I need.
+My system had a C wire available, but it wasn’t hooked up.
+Yet, the Google Home app gave me zero issues during the setup process.
+According to Google’s website, hooking up the C wire would be a safer bet, but apparently, it’s not something I need.
 If you need a C wire installed in your home, Google’s pro installers can do that for you.

 Can you tell I’m not an electrician?

 The only other part of the process I remotely struggled with was mounting the base plate to my wall.
-The previous owners of the house didn’t think it was necessary to install the old thermostat in a neat way, so I had some holes to patch before I continued.
-No big deal.
+The house’s previous owners didn’t think it was necessary to install the old thermostat neatly, so I had some holes to patch before I continued — no big deal.
 I actually ordered the trim plate after I found out the wall was a mess.
 I might recommend ordering one just in case and returning it if you don’t need it.